rui1996/DeRaindrop/README.md

 （**Note**: the code is suitable for PyTorch 0.3.1）

 ## Demo

 The demo pictures are put under the directory `./demo/input/` and `./demo/output/` is a sample of the ouput of the model.
-If you want to generate your own, using the following code:
+If you want to generate your own, use the following code:

 ```
 CUDA_VISIBLE_DEVICES=gpu_id python predict.py --mode demo --input_dir ./demo/input/ --output_dir ./demo/output/